AXI0MH1VE/AxiomHive-USManufacturing-Intelligence/README.md

 - **Professional Rigor**: Every workflow is documented, tested, and independently verifiable
 - **Security & Privacy**: Production agent codebase and proprietary logic are subscriber-only—public visibility of capabilities, private protection of implementation

-### What Sets Us Apart:

-AxiomHive delivers **verified deterministic analytics for US manufacturing**—combining cutting-edge automation with the transparency and accountability that serious stakeholders demand.
-Our platform provides the strategic intelligence you need, backed by the technical rigor and audit trails that prove legitimacy and repeatability.

 ---